frequency403/license-me/README.md

 (This behaviour may change in the Future - but for now be aware of it!)

-If you want to replace a current license The Program will present you all directories with and without a License.
+If you want to replace a current license the Program will present you all directories with and without a License.
 You should know which repository you want to work in.
 It will read the README.md and searches for a "## License" section.
 If the Program cant find one, there will happen nothing, you have to link the License yourself.